 Dr. Walker is, without a doubt, a man with a mission.
 That mission is to save lives, whether spiritually or physically.
 Dr. Walker has been a lifetime advocate for people.
 He has a heart for people and their needs.
 Because God wants us to prosper and be in health even as our soul prospers, he is a forerunner in the Christian community on health initiatives.
 His book, Brother to Brother—You Don’t Have To Die Of Prostate Cancer and his Project EMPOWER (Empowering Men through Prostate Organ Wellness, Education, and Recovery) seek to empower men and their families through education.
 Dr. Walker is now promoting a national program called “Save the Seed,” a campaign which encourages all men over 40 to get an annual prostate cancer examination.

 Academically, Dr. Walker is a graduate of Shaw Divinity School of Raleigh, North Carolina, receiving the Bachelor of Theology Degree.
 He did further studies at the University of Miami in Miami, Florida.
 In 1990 he was awarded the Doctor of Humane Letters from United Christian College.
 He also received a Master of Divinity and Doctor of Divinity at Eastern North Carolina Theological Institute.

 He was married to the late Joyce Norwood Walker.
 They had two children, the Rev. Dr. Timothy J. Walker and Attorney Teresa Walker Mason.
 On June 4, 2022, he married Theresa Arrington Walker.
 She is the daughter of the late Rev. Melvin L. Arrington and Bonnie Arrington.
-That union added one son who is another recording artist Melvin Laron Clifton.
-Dr. Walker has seven grandchildren and four great-grandchildren.
+That union added one son who is another recording artist Melvin Laron Clifton (Yik Dinero).
+Dr. Walker has eight grandchildren and four great-grandchildren.